 So you disagree with one another.
 You’re not seeing eye-to-eye on an important matter that impacts your relationship.
 It’s causing a lot of tension that quickly escalates into a debate where no one wins.
 It’s exhausting to say the least, but you’re just not willing to give up trying to get the other person to see your point of view and understand your feelings.
 It matters to you that your partner gets you, feels you, and is able to work with you to solve a perpetual problem in your relationship.

-When a couple experiences frequent arguments in a relationship, I like to first discuss what isn’t working.
+When a couple feels like they don’t know how to stop fighting about the same things, I like to first discuss what isn’t working.
 Because if we don’t know what’s broken how can we fix it?

 What hasn’t worked is trying to prove your point by going over the facts and details of what happened and what was said in hopes that you will come to some sort of agreement that will end the argument.